 Restorative Stretch Yoga is the most restful of the physical practices.
 It is perfect to soothe the overactive body and tight muscles.
-If you are new to yoga or are reentering your practice after a hiatus, this is the perfect practice for you.
+If you are new to yoga or are reentering your practice after a hiatus, this is the right practice for you.
 Throughout this hour, there is a deepened focus on the breath.
 The slow, restful movements are beneficial to every body type and a soothing meditation ends each practice.

 Yin Yoga, derived from the Taoist concepts of Yin/Yang, concentrates on strengthening, lengthening and rehabilitating the body’s connective tissue.
-In contrast to other yoga disciplines which focus on muscle flexibility and strength, Yin postures put gentle stress on inelastic joints and ligaments and are held for longer periods of time.
+In contrast to other yoga disciplines that focus on muscle flexibility and strength, Yin postures put gentle stress on inelastic joints and ligaments and are held for longer periods of time.

-Yin is a quiet, meditative practice that is a necessary though often over-looked element of a comprehensive yoga discipline.
+Yin is a quiet, meditative practice that is a necessary, though often over-looked, element of a comprehensive yoga discipline.
 We encourage everyone from beginner to seasoned yogi to balance their practice with this class.

 Integrative Stretch Treatment™